 17. Security Robots

 Security robots are used for surveillance and patrolling in various settings.
 They can monitor areas, detect intrusions, and provide real-time video footage for security purposes.
-For example, The Knightscope K5 is a four-wheeled robot designed to patrol outdoor areas.
+For example, the Knightscope K5 is a four-wheeled robot designed to patrol outdoor areas.
 It is equipped with cameras, sensors, and artificial intelligence (AI) that allow it to detect and report suspicious activity.

 18. Rescue Robots